syncfusion-content/wpf-docs/wpf/SfDataGrid/Selection.md

 {% endhighlight %}

-> Note: To use GetRecordAtRowIndex method, you can refer Syncfusion.UI.Xaml.Grid.Helper.
+N> To use GetRecordAtRowIndex method, you can refer Syncfusion.UI.Xaml.Grid.Helper.